tukkek/notablepython/README.md

 '''
 ```

-These 3 methods are useful for any type of diplay that uses fixed-width fonts.
+These 3 methods are useful for any type of display that uses fixed-width fonts.
 They are also available with [bytes and bytearrays](https://docs.python.org/3/library/stdtypes.html#bytes-and-bytearray-operations).
 If you need to further wrap the text, there is [a module](https://docs.python.org/3/library/textwrap.html) just for that.

 Python also exposes [an interface to the curses library](https://docs.python.org/3/library/curses.html), which is the de-facto way to create complex, responsive terminal-based user interfaces.